Implantable device to prevent abnormally slow hearbeat which may lead to collapses

 A healthy heart beats 50-100 times per minute and with every heart beat, blood is being pumped around the body to supply all organs with oxygen.
 Heart has four chambers, two top priming chambers (atria) and two bottom pumping chambers (ventricles).
-Under normal circumstances, each beat starts in the natural pacemaker called sinoatrial or SA node in the right atrium.
+Under normal circumstances, each beat starts in the natural pacemaker called sinus node in the right atrium.
 The impulse then spreads across the top chambers and down via a junction called atrioventricular or AV node which lies between atria and ventricles.
-Then, it travels along a specialized tissue called left and right bundle to the heart muscle cells that respond to the stimulation by contraction which causes the whole heart to pump.
+Then it travels along a specialized tissue called left and right bundle to the heart muscle cells that respond to the stimulation by contraction which causes the whole heart to pump.